 The Spanish language has its own day for celebration.
 And it’s so big that countries such as Japan, Turkey, Australia, Russia, and China have joined.
 I am talking about El Día E: La fiesta de todos los que hablamos español, a project that the Instituto Cervantes will celebrate for the fourth time on June 23th, 2012.

 Why is everybody, including countries that don’t speak Spanish, are so excited about it?
 We are all aware of the importance of the Spanish language in the world.
-It is the second most spoken language on the planet and by 2030, 7.5% of the world population will be Spanish-speaking.
-Because of this, El Día E will be “a day each year were are going to feel the tie of our common language”.
+It is the second most spoken language on the planet and by 2030, 7.5% of the world population will be Spanish speaking.
+Because of this, El Día E will be “a day each year where we are going to feel the tie of our common language”.

 Celebrities and their favorite Spanish word

 These words inspired a new initiative for this year.
-The contest was for students from the Instituto Cervantes New York to create a Twitter Short Story no more 140 characters long, using last year’s top 10 voted words.
+The contest was for students from the Instituto Cervantes New York to create a Twitter Short Story no more than 140 characters long, using last year’s top 10 voted words.
 All the winners’ stories will be revealed and published on June 8th on Twitter @eldiae.
-Read the winner stories here.

 Speaking Latino and El Día E

 Conscious about the language that is spoken in 21 countries and the differences that make them unique, Speaking Latino joins El Día E celebration.
 Starting today we are featuring a countdown on our website, and our Facebook Fan Page will be the platform to share interesting facts about the Spanish language.
-We also prepared the series of post Warming Up for El Día E: Posts to Improve Your Spanish that will be published during the following weeks until June 23th.
+We also prepared a series of posts called Warming Up for El Día E: Posts to Improve Your Spanish that will be published during the following weeks.
 These posts explore some of the grammar and tricky vocabulary aspects of Spanish.